 Industrial Hemp – An Overview

-The cultivation of hemp, along with the production of hemp-based products, has had a long, tumultuous legal history in the United States.
-Hemp—a variety of the Cannabis sativa plant species—is typically grown for its industrial uses.
-Although industrial hemp is derived from the same Cannabis sativa species as the marijuana plant, industrial hemp has lower concentrations of the psychoactive component tetrahydrocannabinol (THC) and higher concentrations of cannabidiol (CBD), which decreases the psychoactive effects.
-Hemp is used to produce a variety of things, including fiber, paper, biodegradable plastics, biofuel, food products, and animal feed.
+The cultivation of hemp and the production of hemp-based products has a tumultuous legal history in the United States.
+Hemp—a variety of the Cannabis sativa plant species—is typically grown for its myriad industrial uses.
+Although industrial hemp is derived from the same Cannabis sativa species as the marijuana plant, industrial hemp has lower concentrations of the psychoactive component tetrahydrocannabinol (THC) and higher concentrations of cannabidiol (CBD), which translates to much lower psychoactive effects as compared to medical or recreational cannabis.
+Hemp is used to produce a variety of products, including fiber, paper, plastics, biofuel, food products, and animal feed.

-In the early days of the United States, hemp was freely grown for its industrial uses.
+Hemp was freely grown for its industrial uses in the American colonies and well into the 19th century.
 By the mid-1930s, all cannabis was regulated as a drug in every state.
 The first national regulation of cannabis was the Marihuana Tax Act of 1937, which effectively made the possession and transportation of cannabis illegal throughout the United States.
 This law remained in effect until 1969, when the Supreme Court found the Act unconstitutional in Leary v.
 United States.
-In response to the Supreme Court’s decision, Congress passed the Controlled Substances Act of 1970 (CSA), which once again prohibited the use of cannabis for all purposes.
+In response to the Supreme Court’s decision, Congress passed the Controlled Substances Act of 1970 (CSA), which once again prohibited the cultivation and use of cannabis for all purposes.

 The Agricultural Improvement Act of 2018, also known as the 2018 Farm Bill, took the hemp provisions of the 2014 Farm Bill several steps further.
-While the hemp cultivation allowed in the 2014 Farm Bill was relatively narrow, the 2018 Farm Bill provided for much broader allowances.
-The 2018 Farm Bill allows states to expand their allowed hemp cultivation beyond small pilot programs.
-Additionally, the 2018 Farm Bill explicitly allows the transfer of hemp and hemp-derived products across state lines for commercial and other purposes.
-There are no restrictions on the sale of hemp-derived products, provided that those products are produced consistent with all applicable laws.
+While hemp cultivation permitted by the 2014 Farm Bill was relatively narrow, the 2018 Farm Bill granted much broader allowances.
+The 2018 Farm Bill allowed states to expand their allowed hemp cultivation beyond small pilot programs.
+Additionally, the 2018 Farm Bill explicitly allowed the transfer of hemp and hemp-derived products across state lines for commercial and other purposes.
+There are no restrictions on the sale of hemp-derived products, provided that those products are produced consistently with all applicable laws.

-The legalization of hemp cultivation in the 2018 Farm Bill led to a huge surge in acreage and production.
-Overproduction caused a market flooded with hemp biomass, which far exceeded demand.
-As a result, wholesale prices for CBD biomass crashed.
-One cause of the market crash was a lack of buyers.
+The legalization of hemp cultivation in the 2018 Farm Bill led to a huge surge in production, specifically for CBD.
+Overproduction flooded the market with hemp biomass, far exceeding demand due to the lack of a market caused by a regulatory pathway.
 The U.S. Food and Drug Association’s (FDA) position states that it is unlawful to market hemp-derived CBD and THC in food or as dietary supplements.
-Without a clear regulatory pathway, larger food, beverage and dietary supplement companies have not made investments to develop new products which creates significant market uncertainty and confusion.
+Without a clear regulatory pathway, larger food, beverage and dietary supplement companies have not made investments to develop new products which led to the lack of market demand.

-Although all fifty states have legalized industrial hemp as of April 2021, the hemp industry continues to face legal problems.
-These problems involve the development of reliable and effective tests for THC levels, the importation of hemp seeds into the United States, and the regulatory concerns about using certain cannabinoids in food, beverages or dietary supplements.
+Although all fifty states have legalized industrial hemp as of April 2021, the hemp industry continues to face legal barriers.
+Barriers include challenges to development of reliable and effective tests for THC levels, importation of hemp genetics into the United States, and regulatory confusion about using certain cannabinoids in food, beverages or dietary supplements.

 Federal Regulatory Authority

-In industrial hemp, administrative agencies such as the USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of the federal law.
-In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how judges decide cases challenging those regulations and the agency’s authority.
+Administrative agencies such as the USDA/FDA/EPA have been given authority by Congress to create regulations implementing the requirements of federal law on industrial hemp.
+In 2024, the Supreme Court of the United States issued two rulings that are expected to have a major impact on how courts rule on cases challenging those regulations and the agency’s authority.

 Loper Bright formally overturned Chevron.
 In a 6-3 decision, the Supreme Court held that “courts may not defer to an agency interpretation of the law simply because a statute is ambiguous[.]”
 Following the ruling, courts are instead required to exercise independent judgment in determining whether an administrative agency has acted within its statutory authority.
 Courts may still seek guidance from the agencies involved, but courts will no longer be required to defer to an agency’s interpretation of a statute.